Altis Grande Advert is an Example of Social Irresponsibility

 Related: Toyota Claims ‘World’s Fastest SUV’ Title

 There are better and more responsible ways of showing these features, which I strongly believe should have been considered by IMC.
-Perhaps show the VSC to avoid fatal collision in a rainy condition, or using the Sport mode to reach somewhere in an emergency situation etc. IMC being a leading auto company in Pakistan representing one of the largest global brands should have acted much more responsibly in delivering the message rather than promoting illegal racing.
+Perhaps show the VSC to avoid fatal collision in a rainy condition, or use the Sport mode to reach somewhere in an emergency situation, etc. IMC being a leading auto company in Pakistan representing one of the largest global brands should have acted much more responsibly in delivering the message rather than promoting illegal racing.

 What is your opinion regarding this advert?
 Let us know with your comments.
-Meanwhile have a look at the feedback IMC received on their Facebook page.
+Meanwhile, have a look at the feedback IMC received on their Facebook page.

 Subscribe